The Death of the Offensive Revolution?

 By Michael F. Duggan

-When you remove shock from the battlefield, you take away decisiveness and introduce stalemate and attrition.1 What barbed wire, flat-trajectory bullets, and machine guns were to the battlefields of 1914-18, drones, loitering munitions, and highly-mobile artillery are to the Ukraine War.
-On its face, the Offensive Revolution that emerged in the final phases of the First World War, which gave the Second World War its dynamic qualities as Blitzkrieg and made generals like Guderian, Patton, Rommel, and Zhukov look like geniuses compared to their chateau-bound counterparts of the Great War, and which has dominated combined arms doctrine ever since, is failing in eastern Ukraine.
+When you remove shock from the battlefield, you take away decisiveness and introduce stalemate and attrition.1 What barbed wire, flat-trajectory rifle ammunition, and machine guns were to the battlefields of 1914-18, FPV drones, loitering munitions, and highly-mobile artillery are to the Ukraine War.
+The Offensive Revolution that emerged in the final phases of the First World War, which gave the Second World War its dynamic qualities as Blitzkrieg and made generals like Guderian, Patton, Rommel, and Zhukov look like geniuses compared to their chateau-bound counterparts of the Great War, and which has dominated combined arms doctrine ever since, is failing in eastern Ukraine.

 As former United States Marine Corps intelligence officer and weapons inspector, Scott Ritter, has observed, small unit tactics and a decentralized command structure in Ukraine have replaced the “big arrow” offensives typical of the Second World War as fact and the Cold War as theory.
 As with the failure of the offensive mode of war throughout most of the First World War (cavalry, which had traditionally provided mobile battlefield shock and decisiveness, was rendered useless on the Western Front), strong new defensive weapons have once again bolstered the power of the intrinsically stronger mode of war.
 If the defensive power of the weaker army is stronger than the offensive capabilities of the stronger army, then stalemate will ensure until attrition once again favors the side stronger in the aggregate.
 The Russians therefore, have adopted something akin to what historians call the “bite and hold” tactics of the First World War.2 The result, since the failure of the Ukrainian counteroffensive last summer (a series of attempted breaching operations without air or artillery superiority), has been a front-wide effort of small gains on the part of the Russians, aimed at grinding down the other side.